Buccaneers–Saints rivalry: 2020s

-Following a Buccaneers road win at the Washington Football Team and a Saints home win against the Chicago Bears, the two would eventually meet for a third time in the 2020 NFC Divisional Round on January 17, 2021.
+Following a Buccaneers road win at Washington and a Saints home win against the Bears, the two teams would meet for a third time in the NFC Divisional Round on January 17, 2021.
 Drew Brees said the matchup was "inevitable" and Tom Brady teased the game on his Instagram page, stating "Round 2 next, who do you guys want to us play?
 I think I know."

-After being swept by the Saints in the regular season, the Buccaneers would ultimately win the Divisional Round game by a final score of 30-20, then proceeded to beat the top-seeded Packers at Lambeau Field en route to their Super Bowl LV win over the Chiefs.
+After being swept by the Saints in the regular season, the Buccaneers would ultimately win the Divisional Round game by a final score of 30–20, then proceeded to beat the top-seeded Packers at Lambeau Field en route to their Super Bowl LV win over the Chiefs.
 Brady scored three total touchdowns (two passing, one rushing), while Brees threw three interceptions and Michael Thomas was held to no catches against a stout Buccaneers defense.
 This game would ultimately turn out to be Brees' final game, as he announced his retirement from the NFL on March 14, 2021.

 The following season, the Saints' streak of four straight NFC South division titles was snapped by the Buccaneers after their Week 16 victory over the Carolina Panthers, despite the Saints sweeping the Bucs again.
-In Week 15, the Saints outdid last year's game in Tampa Bay shutting the Buccaneers out 9-0, and then Saints safety C. J. Gardner-Johnson went viral for taunting Tom Brady in his face.
-New Orleans would miss the playoffs, while Tampa Bay would lose to the Los Angeles Rams in the Divisional Round of the playoffs.
+In Week 15, the Saints outdid last year's game in Tampa Bay shutting the Buccaneers out 9–0, and then Saints safety C. J. Gardner-Johnson went viral for taunting Tom Brady in his face.
+New Orleans would miss the playoffs, while Tampa Bay would lose to the Rams in the Divisional Round of the playoffs.
 Injuries added fuel to the fire as in Week 8, Jameis Winston suffered a torn ACL and damaged MCL after being horse-collared by linebacker Devin White.
-In Week 15, Chris Godwin suffered a torn ACL and concussion after being hit in the legs by P.J.
-Williams and Leonard Fournette's hamstring was injured after being brought to the ground by Christian Ringo.
+In Week 15, Chris Godwin suffered a torn ACL and concussion after being hit in the legs by P. J. Williams and Leonard Fournette's hamstring was injured after being brought to the ground by Christian Ringo.